Anshul-0807/Analysis/README.md

-# Analysis of various kind of data-set
+# Analysis of various kind of data-sets